nktnet1/webview-kiosk/README.md

 - **URL Filtering:** use regular expression to control web access through blacklisting and whitelisting
 - **Export/Import:** allows for the backup and restore of user settings and configurations
 - **Local files:** display an image, audio, video, or HTML file in kiosk mode from your device
+- **Managed Configurations:** for fully-managed (company-owned) devices, settings can be set and restricted remotely through a certified MDM/EMM provider

 ## Additional Permissions